MVP

 Before we explore the detailed impacts of bad coding practices, it's crucial to understand that the effects of poor code quality go beyond just technical issues.

-but also creates big problems for organizational growth, innovation, and reputation.
+Bad code not only slows down software development but also creates big problems for organizational growth, innovation, and reputation.
 In this section, we'll explore some of the main consequences of bad coding practices and how they affect software projects and businesses.

 Let's take a closer look at these consequences: